 His commentary is among the classics that were written before new theology crept in which replaced Bible standards and principles such as the fear of God and obedience with an effortless, sentimental religion devoid of many of the standards, which is reflected by the popular literature in “Christian” bookstores today.
 This new theology has infected Seventh-day Adventism just as it has the rest of Christendom.

-One of these old standards that disappeared through the effects of the women’s liberation movement was women wearing head coverings.
-In the western world, they began shrinking in the 19th Century and disappearing altogether in the 20th Century; in certain eastern regions head coverings are still prevalent to this day, but that is even changing due to increasing western expansion.
+One of these old standards that disappeared through the effects of the women’s liberation movement was women wearing head coverings when in public.
+In the western world, they began shrinking in size in the 19th Century and disappearing altogether in the 20th Century, first in the public, then in worship services.
+In certain eastern regions head coverings are still prevalent to this day, but that is even changing due to increasing western expansion.

 Ellen G. White was living in the time when the head coverings were shrinking; and God gave her a vision on this.
 Here is what she lamented afterwards:

 If God’s professed people had not departed greatly from him, there would now be a marked difference between their dress and that of the world.
 The small bonnets, exposing the face and head, show a lack of modesty.
 The hoops are a shame.
-The inhabitants of earth are growing more and more corrupt, and the line of distinction must be more plain between them and the Israel of God, or the curse which falls upon worldlings will fall upon God’s professed people.”
-(2 Spiritual Gifts, p.
-227).
+The inhabitants of earth are growing more and more corrupt, and the line of distinction must be more plain between them and the Israel of God, or the curse which falls upon worldlings will fall upon God’s professed people.

 “Covered Their Face”?